front-commerce/developers.front-commerce.com/source/docs/advanced/performance/preloading-routes.md

 Under the hood, it looks into the `.front-commerce/themes.es.js` file generated at build time from your `theme/routes` folders (cf. [Routing documentation](/docs/reference/routing.html)).
 If the URL matches one of the routes available here, it will preload the component and then preload its data using the `preload` static property of the component.

-This is why if you are have trouble preloading data on one of your custom routes, you first need to make sure that the `preload` property is available.
+This is why if you have trouble preloading data on one of your custom routes, you first need to make sure that the `preload` property is available.
 If it is not, please refer to [the first part of this documentation](#How-to-preload-data).

 Additionally, it will also preload the data needed for the layouts around the matched route.
 This means that you can also set a `preload` static property on layouts and inner layouts.